 By the cable car station there were two simple hotels with restaurants in them as well.
 We ate at one after some hiking and then watched a few more hang gliders.

 We ate dinner at our hostel’s restaurant again, enjoying the slow pace and watching hikers pass through.
 They all had their boots, hiking poles, and backpacks.
 No wonder they had ogled us, two women with suitcases and skirts, when we arrived.
 It felt like we invaded a private Swiss enclave of hikers.

 That night we went to bed sweaty, without a shower.
 A group of young mountain rangers sang rowdy drinking songs outside as we dozed off.

 The real adventure began the next morning, after breakfast.
 The hike uphill, back to the cable car, WITH our luggage.

 Mom bravely took her suitcase as we started up the thin trail.
 Lugging it like a deadweight, we stopped every few steps to catch our breath.
 Mom had recently informed me of a slight heart flutter, and now I could hear her breathing heavily from several feet away.
-I told her to stop, convincing her that with my youth, I could take my backpack up to the top and return for her suitcase.
+I told her to stop, convincing her that with the great strength of my youth, I could take my backpack up to the top and return for her suitcase.

 We finally made it onto the cable car, down the mountain, and away from Appenzell, leaving with mixed feelings.
 We laughed, knowing it was an amazing, truly once-in-a-lifetime experience.
 We had loved the small ponies stepping through the restaurant, the bunnies on the rocks, and the sheep bells ringing constantly in the distance.
-But we also thought we might need a hospital bed.
+But we also thought we might need a hospital.

 Looking back at my pictures, it certainly doesn’t look like a Pinterest fail.
 It looks just like the pin.